Hi there, if you're a new client - click LET'S WERK. If you're a returning client - click CLIENT PORTAL

 What happens during a medication management session?

-During a medication management session, your clinician will review your medical history, assess your current symptoms and medication regimen, and discuss any concerns or side effects you may be experiencing.
-Adjustments to medications may be made based on this evaluation.
+During a medication management session, your provider will review your medical history, assess your current symptoms and medication regimen, and discuss any concerns or side effects you may be experiencing.
+Based on this evaluation, adjustments to medications may be made.

 How do I prepare for a medication management session?

-To prepare for a medication management session, it's helpful to make a list of your current medications, any side effects you've noticed, and any questions or concerns you have about your treatment.
-Bringing this information to the session can facilitate a productive discussion.
+To prepare for a medication management session, it’s helpful to make a list of your current medications, any side effects you've noticed, and any questions or concerns you have about your treatment.
+Bringing this information will help ensure a productive discussion.